-SUBSCRIPTION RATES One year in Knox and adjoining counties \$4.50 One Year Elsewhere \$7.00 NOTICE-Any erroneous reflection upon the character, standing or reputation of any person, firm or corporation, which may appear in the columns of this paper the notice of same being brought to the attention of the publisher.
-LOOK TO THE EAST will be gladly corrected upon
+SUBSCRIPTION RATES One year in Knox and adjoining counties One Year Elsewhere \$7.00 tion.
+Years passed, Nixon goofed, and our sense of pride vanished!

+NOTICE-Any erroneous reflection upon the character, standing or reputation of any person, firm or corporation, which may appear in the columns of this paper will be gladly corrected upon the notice of same being brought to the attention of the publisher. ~~~~~~~